How To Set Up and Connect Apple Magic Mouse 1 & 2 to Mac (2025)

 1. Make Sure the Mouse is Turned On

 Your Mac can’t detect the mouse if it’s powered off.
 The Magic Mouse has a switch at its bottom.
-To make sure the mouse is turned on and ready to pair, you must the power switch and battery status.
+To make sure the mouse is turned on and ready to pair, you must turn on the power switch and check the battery status.

 - Flip the switch on the bottom of the mouse.